Da-Technician/Steady-And-Silly-color-name-changed/README.md

 step 5 : build/compile it and then you're done ! ( the color are white and yellow and their name are their respective color without you're own customization )

-steps to costomize color and name :
+steps to costomize to your choise the color and name :

-step 1 : install and open the file ''StandRig.cs'' with notepad or visual studio
+step 1 : install and open the file ''StandRig.cs'' ( when you download the source code of gorillashirt the file will already be there in the project so instaling my file isn't necessary ) with notepad or visual studio

 step 2 ( change the color ) : after opening the file you should see ''color'' at the line 11 and right under at the lines 12 and 13 you can customize the color ! ( it works like the ingame color system so 0.9 0.9 0.0 are gonna do yellow